swiftlang/swift-evolution/proposals/NNNN-async-let-capture-list.md

 ## ABI compatibility

-This proposal is purely an extension of the ABI of the standard library and does not change any existing features.
+This is a purely syntactic addition resolved at compile time;
+it has no ABI impact.

 ## Implications on adoption